vippsas/vipps-report-api/api-guide/settlement.md

 This example shows:

 * 3 sales (captures) and refunds for a total of 300,- in turnover for the day
-* The sum of fees for the captures, 12.00, being retained by Vipps MobilePay
+* The sum of fees for the captures, 12.00, is retained by Vipps MobilePay
 * The remaining balance of 288.00 being *scheduled* for payout.
-The actual payout may not happen after waiting some days, reflecting delays in the bank networks, and subject to the Merchant's agreement with Vipps MobilePay.
-Once the payout is scheduled the money is gone from the ledger balance.
+The actual payout may not happen after waiting some days, reflecting delays in the bank networks, and subject to the merchant's agreement with Vipps MobilePay.
+Once the payout is scheduled, the money is gone from the ledger balance.

 Above, only the total fees for the settlement period are included.